chapel-lang/chapel/doc/rst/technotes/globalvars.rst

 **_local**

-    This variable can be used to check if a program is being compiled for single/multi locale execution.
+    This variable can be used to check if a program is being compiled for single or multi locale execution.
-    It is set to *true* if the program is compiled for single locale execution.
+    It will be set to *true* when the program will be compiled for single locale execution.